singingwolfboy/netlify-home/_posts/2015-11-24-a-step-by-step-guide-inkpaper-on-netlify.md

 ```

 The first line simply takes us to the location of the downloaded package (change to your download location).
 The second line unpacks the downloaded file (in our case the Linux 64 bit flavor) to our chosen destination using the *--directory* flag.
-The third line takes us to the location where we keep our sites (and just now unpacked the file to) and the fourth line renames the directory we unpacked to our chosen site name..
+The third line takes us to the location where we keep our sites (and just now unpacked the file to) and the fourth line renames the directory we unpacked to our chosen site name.

 #### 3. Preparing ink
 If you are using OSX or a Windows OS, rather than Linux, it is important that you also download the Linux version of the ink executable, as this is the version needed when building on Netlify!